Who is Callum Macleod? Meet the Love Island series 5 contestant and aircraft engineer

 Meet Callum Macleod…

 Who is Callum coupled up with on Love Island?
-Callum paired up with Amber in the initial coupling ceremony in episode 1.
+Callum was dumped by Amber in the first recoupling, forcing him to leave the villa.

 Age: 28